If you plan to travel in the weeks and months ahead, keep up-to-date with the latest advice for the country you plan travelling to.

 This should be in place even if you are travelling to an exempted country, as the exemptions could change while you are abroad.

-You will have to complete a contact declaration form that provides:
+You will have to complete a passenger locator form that provides:

 - details of your journey